 - A cost-effective solution.
 Another option would be to have porcelain work overlay the implants, but this can be a more complex option and hence more expensive.
 An implant-supported/retained denture is an excellent solution that ticks most of the boxes.

 - Since it is a denture, you can remove it from the gum surface.
-This helps the gums to breathe, and there is less risk from infections such as candida.
+This helps the gums to breathe, and there is less risk of infections such as candida.

 The Number of Implants Needed in Implant-Supported Dentures